News and alerts

 - know the scientific name of the seeds, commonly referred to as the botanical name (genus and species)

-Seeds produced for export to Australia must:
+In general, seeds produced overseas for export to Australia must:

 - meet our requirements for seed contaminants and tolerances